Completing the apprenticeship or traineeship

 It is important to note that apprentices and trainees will receive two certificates.
-The SRTO will issue a certificate for successfully completing the qualification and, if satisfied all requirements have been met, the Department of Education and Training will issue a completion certificate for the apprenticeship or traineeship.
+The SRTO will issue a certificate for successfully completing the qualification and, if satisfied all requirements have been met, the Department of Employment, Small Business and Training will issue a completion certificate for the apprenticeship or traineeship.
 The following process is used to obtain the completion certificate.

 The completion process

 1. The employer, apprentice or trainee and SRTO must sign a completion agreement, stating that all training and assessment required under the training plan has been completed by the apprentice or trainee (and the minimum work requirements for school-based apprentices and trainees).
 The

 ATF-011 Completion agreement form will assist them to do this.
 The parent or guardian's consent* on the completion agreement is also required, if appropriate.